MPRlab/mono/CSP_Composer_V2/README.txt

 	14) Time parameters of the song.
 Ex: 300 50, creates a song that is 5 min long and has time divisions of 50 ms.

+	15) Probability Seed: Determines the seed to be used in the random number generators.
+Guarantees that a given input file always generates the same output.
+Note that this attribute is ubiquitous to the file.

 The File format should follow exacly:

 #####